DaRasch/spiceminer/docs/tutorial/index.rst

 ********
 Tutorial
 ********
-Here I will show you the basics of how spiceminer works.
+This section will show you the basics of how spiceminer works.

 .. _tutorial-getting-started: